Consensys/doc.teku/docs/concepts/withdrawals.md

 From the first Capella slot, block proposers provide up to 16 withdrawals per proposed block.

-Proposers start with validator 1 and search for validators that meet any of these criteria: they have an Ethereum address as a withdrawal address, possess an excess balance, or have exited.
+Proposers start with validator 1, and find validators that have an Ethereum address as a withdrawal address, and meet one of these criteria:

+- They have an Ethereum address as a withdrawal address.
+- They have an excess balance.
+- They have exited.

 Block proposers select the withdrawals that go into the block.
 In each block, up to 16 changes to withdrawal credentials are also allowed,